 1-Sentence-Summary: Soundtracks teaches you how to beat overthinking by challenging whether your thoughts are true, retiring unhelpful and unkind ideas, adopting thought-boosting mantras from others, using symbols to reinforce positive thoughts, and more.

 Read in: 4 minutes

 Is there a song that you know every word to?
 I’d bet that you remember where you were when you first heard it.
 And probably many of the times you’ve listened to it over the years.

 That’s because it’s a soundtrack that you’ve put on repeat.
 It’s songs like this that make us who we are.
 They shape our habits and character.
 And they’re also the perfect symbol for our thinking patterns.

-If I were to ask you what you think about most often, what would you say?
+What do you think about most often?
 These are what Jon Acuff would call your mental “soundtracks.”
 You’ve been listening to them your whole life, and they determine how your life goes, for good or for bad.

 Just like you can change the song on Spotify or the radio when something terrible comes on, you can do the same with your thoughts.
 And Acuff teaches all about doing it in his latest book: Soundtracks: The Surprising Solution to Overthinking.

 Here are 3 of my favorite lessons from this life-changing book by Jon Acuff:

 - Stop negative thinking patterns by asking yourself if they’re true, kind, or helpful.